 E11 – Perform basic financial analysis applied to the energy sector.

-E12 – Design and implement automation and process monitoring processes within the field of renewable energy.
+E12 – Design and implement automation and process monitoring processes in the field of renewable energy.

 E13 – Understand the most significant concepts related to energy audits.